 If you already have an existing equity trading account then you need to activate the commodity trading.
 The details of which you can find in the next point.

-If you want to open a new commodity trading account then below is the stepwise procedure to open an online commodity trading account at 5paisa.
+But if you want to open a new commodity trading account then below is the stepwise procedure to open an online commodity trading account at Zerodha.

 The other stockbrokers will also have more or less the same steps that you can follow.